farrynk/rulebook/docs/4_league-processes.md

 - **4.3.8**&emsp;Players that leave the league before their waiver period ends must re-enter the league on waivers with no tier restriction during the season or in the draft during the offseason.

-- **4.3.9**&emsp;Contracts are tracked by season, not by week.

-    - **4.3.9.1**&emsp;Contracts end at 11:59 PM ET on the day after the last official CSC match of a season.
+- **4.3.9**&emsp;Contracts are tracked by season, where contract lengths are updated at 11:59 PM ET on the day after the last official CSC match of a season.

 - **4.3.10**&emsp;When a player's contract ends they can agree to renew the contract with their existing franchise for an additional season.